 Policy and Advocacy

-Policy Priorities that Pertain to the Allocation of Resources for Obesity Prevention:
+Policy Priorities that Pertain to the Allocation of Financial and Other Resources for Obesity Prevention:

-Tracking obesity trends can help the public health system to identify areas with greatest need and monitor progress, or lack thereof.
-Information of this nature can help direct resources to areas and population groups that need them most.
+Surveillance of this nature can help direct resources to geographic areas and population groups that need them most.
 Since 2004, CLOCC has been advocating for a statewide child health examination surveillance system (CHESS) that includes body mass index (BMI) data to monitor childhood overweight/obesity in the State, using data from the mandated Child Health Examination form.
 Since 2011, the Chicago Department of Public Health and Chicago Public Schools have been collaborating to analyze and report on BMI data among CPS students.
-CLOCC will continue to support and advocate for sustained collaboration and continued reporting at the city level.
-CLOCC has been helping lead efforts through the Illinois Alliance to Prevent Obesity to advocate for BMI surveillance across the state using similar approaches.
-CLOCC will continue to play this role in statewide surveillance efforts.
+CLOCC will continue to support this collaboration and advocate for its sustainability.
+CLOCC will continue to seek opportunities to partner with organizations across Illinois to advocate for childhood obesity surveillance at the state level.

 Policy Priorities that Pertain to Child-Serving Institutions: